Egyptian Symbols Of Protection – The Majestic of Egyptian protection symbols

 - KA symbol

 - Deshret Crown

 We will begin exploring some of the most amazing ancient Egyptian symbols:

-The symbol is associated with “The Knot of the Goddess Isis” and her powerful cult between (c.
+The symbol is associated with “The Knot of the Goddess Isis” and her powerful cult (c.
 3150 – c.
 2613 BCE).
-It’s also known as crux ansata by Coptic Christians which represent life and immortality.
+It’s also known as crux ansata by Coptic Christians which represents life and immortality.

-That symbol appears in paintings, on temples walls, and in tombs as it was the key to existence, and used as an amulet to provide divine protection.
+That symbol appears in paintings, on temple walls, and in tombs as it was the key to existence, and used as an amulet to provide divine protection.